 Death in service benefits will provide your dependents with a sum of money in the event of your death.
 If your employer offers a death in service benefit this may be sufficient to pay off a mortgage and support your dependents in the event of your death.
-This could potentially reduce the level of life insurance that you need to buy personally and save you money.
+This could potentially reduce the level of life insurance that you need to buy personally and save you money while offering you and your family peace of mind.
 However, you should consider the following before you decide to do this.

 Firstly, consider the fact that your death in service benefit is reliant upon your continued employment under the contract that provides it.
 If you leave the company or change jobs, you may forego the benefit.
 Often people forget to review their life insurance arrangements in these instances and this could leave your family with less money than they need should you die.
 Secondly, you should consider the fact that any of the benefits that your employer offers can change, potentially leaving you underinsured.

 If you want to ensure that your dependents will not struggle financially in the event of your death then you should ideally arrange life insurance separately.

 Having said that, if you are someone who, because of poor health or personal circumstances, is struggling to secure personal life insurance, then a death in service benefit can help you get life cover without the need to disclose any health information.

 How to arrange suitable death in service benefits insurance at the best rates